jaffarjawed/Udacity/Data-Scientist/Bank-Customer-Churn-master/README.md

 <h1> Project Motivation </h1>

 <p>
-  Based on Cross-Industry Standard Process of Data Mining (CRISP-DM), Bank churn modelling dataset is used which is initially hosted on kaggel platform.
+  Based on Cross-Industry Standard Process of Data Mining (CRISP-DM), Bank churn modelling dataset is used which is initially hosted on Kaggle platform.
 Three bisinuess questions were asked and answered:
   </p>

  <ul>